3D printing for architects and the architecture industry

 Lower production costs

-To assess volumes and general structure of the building, they need to be 3D printed using a single plastic material and a small number of colors, thus keeping the production costs to a minimum.
+For this type of 3D printed architectural models used to assess volumes and general structure of the building, no need to use a 3D printer with a very high print resolution or fancy materials.
+These architectural models need to be 3D printed using a single plastic material and a small number of colors, thus keeping the production costs to a minimum.

 The 3D printer manufacturer Stratasys claims that modeling costs can be reduced up to 75% by using 3D printing.